oliamb/cutter/README.md

 Contributing
 ============

-Fork it, and make a pull request.
+Fork it, code and make a pull request.
 If you plan to modify the API, let's disscuss it first.

 License
 =======